 Our babies are also checked every week from birth, by a Veterinarian and they get a full health clearance with a Veterinarian signed 10 point health checklist before going to their new homes.

 I've messaged you and I haven't received a reply - have you received my email?

-We generally aim to respond to emails within 48-72 hours - but during this crazy period we have had quite a large increase in emails and messages.
-Please only email us as both Cath & Mel check this email and it gives us the opportunity to reply.
+We generally aim to respond to emails within 48-72 hours - but during this crazy period, we have had quite a large increase in emails and messages.
+Please only email us as both Cath & Mel check this email and it allows us to reply.